arnemertz/fix/docs/_posts/2021-08-09-the-create-command.md

 Extending the tests for the "create" command will lead to actual domain logic for the first time: The title will have to be parsed and a matching issue ID has to be created.
 In addition, the [requirements](https://arnemertz.github.io/fix/milestones) call for checks on the length and content of the title and issue.
 It's hard or at least tedious to check those in behave, but there should be unit tests that make sure the requirements are met.

-All these things do not belong into the CLI app.
+All these things do not belong in the CLI app.
 Instead, there will be domain objects that contain the necessary domain logic.
 These may include a class for issues, but also things like the algorithm used to generate issue IDs.
 There will also be one or several application services that are responsible for taking the "raw" strings the CLI app extracts from the command line and translate them into domain logic calls.

 The upcoming scenarios require some kind of persistence which will be provided to the application services in the form of repositories.
 For now, I have planned to implement the persistence with a single JSON file.

-With those additions, instances of the major components of a ["ports and adapters" architecture](https://alistair.cockburn.us/hexagonal-architecture/) will be in place, as it is often referenced in Domain Driven Design literature:
+With those additions, instances of the major components of a ["ports and adapters" architecture](https://alistair.cockburn.us/hexagonal-architecture/) will be in place, as it is often referenced in Domain-Driven Design literature:
 - The domain core, containing the domain logic
 - An application service, orchestrating calls to the domain core and implementing and providing _ports_ to the required functionality
-- The CLI app that uses the
-port provided by the application service
+- The CLI app that uses the port provided by the application service
 - A JSON-based repository that implements the repository port required by the application service